 What's going on here?

-• I strongly recommend you use LE's staging environment while setting up Traefik.
+, which uses LE's staging (aka preprod) environment to fetch certs.
+The certs retrieved from this endpoint are not signed by the normal LE root Certificate Authority, but instead by a staging CA called Pretend Pear X1.
+If you install that CA onto your PC your browser won't complain about the staging cert being insecure.- I strongly recommend you use LE's staging environment while setting up Traefik.
 I originally went straight to their production environment and quickly got banned for requesting too many certs.
 While I was setting up my intranet CA (coming up next) I had to restart traefik a lot, and also had to clear the certificate data to force traefik to request new certs.
 Turns out LE doesn't like so many cert requests, and now for the next few months I have to serve Pretend Pear certs on some of my public websites 🥲.

-• The tlschallenge is the easiest one to set up for both the intra- and internet use cases.
+is the easiest one to set up for both the intra- and internet use cases.
 You can read up on it here, but basically LE goes and chats to traefik on port 443 using a custom protocol called TLS-APLN-01.
-Traefik knows how to interpret this protocol and respond to the challenge, effectively confirming that it is the requestor of the cert and host of the target domain.
+Traefik knows how to interpret this protocol and respond to the challenge, effectively confirming that it is the requestor of the cert and host of the target domain. - I recommend setting the log level to

-• The redirectTo thing is just a shorthand way of telling Traefik to respond to all port 80 requests with a 308 redirect to the same URL but with https as the scheme.
-This lets clients connect to port 80 and immediately get upgraded to an HTTPS connection. web and websecure are predefined entrypoints equivalent to port 80 and 443 respectively.
+thing is just a shorthand way of telling Traefik to respond to all port 80 requests with a 308 redirect to the same URL but with https as the scheme.
+This lets clients connect to port 80 and immediately get upgraded to an HTTPS connection.web

-And now you just need to edit your public IngressRoutes to use the cert resolver, and change the entrypoint to websecure.
+And now you just need to edit your public IngressRoutes to use the cert resolver, and change the entrypoint to websecure

 apiVersion: traefik.containo.us/v1alpha1